flux-framework/flux-k8s/README.md

 ![docs/images/fluence.png](docs/images/fluence.png)

 Fluence enables HPC-grade pod scheduling in Kubernetes via the [Kubernetes Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/).
 Fluence uses the directed-graph based [Fluxion scheduler](https://github.com/flux-framework/flux-sched) to map pods or [podgroups](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/coscheduling) to nodes.
 Fluence supports all the Fluxion scheduling algorithms (e.g., `hi`, `low`, `hinode`, etc.).

-Note that Fluence does not currently support use in conjunction with the kube-scheduler.
-Pods must all be scheduled by Fluence.
+**Important** Fluence does not currently support use in conjunction with the kube-scheduler.
+Pods must all be scheduled by Fluence, and *you should not use both schedulers in the same cluster*.

 ## Getting started